Skip to content

 Prerequisites

-• A service account (Bind DN and Password) if your server requires authentication to search.
+• A Service Account: This is your Bind DN and Password.
+You'll need this if your server requires authentication just to perform a search.

-• Distinguished Names (DNs) for the groups that will map to Admin and Viewer roles.
+• Group DNs: You'll need the specific Distinguished Names for the groups you want to map to our Admin and Viewer roles.

 Configuration Steps